jira-node/node-jira-client/README.md

 ## Changelog ##

+*  _0.5.0 Last param is now for strict SSL checking, defaults to true_
 *  _0.4.1 Now handing errors in the request callback (thanks [mrbrookman](https://github.com/mrbrookman))_
 *  _0.4.0 Now auto-redirecting between http and https (for both GET and POST)_
 *  _0.3.1 [Request](https://github.com/mikeal/request) is broken, setting max request package at 2.15.0_